 eg trúgvi so gott til fair mín,

 hann loysir meg vi borgum sínum,

 hvörga kann eg lata fyri teg gá;

-Furthermore, there is the legend that a certain bloke named Hergeir burned down the house of bishop Erlendur.
-Except that it illustrates Erlendur was really not popular at Faroe, we have found too little information to place this person in the story.
-We simply suggest he might have been the Frisian farmer annex pirate.
+Furthermore, there is the legend that a certain bloke named Hergeir burned down the house of bishop Erlendur in Kirkjubøur and killed the deputy bishop named Mús.
+It must have happened in 1307.
+Except that Hergeir was really strong, had eight big sons, and this story illustrates Erlendur was really, really not popular on the Faroes, we have found too little information on Hergeir.
+We simply suggest that he might have been the Frisian farmer annex pirate.

-Note 3: Besides the Faroe Islands, also in Switzerland exist origin legends that the people there descend from Frisians.
-For more about this Swiss-Frisian DNA, check our blog post Make way for the dead.
+Note 3 – Besides at the Faroes, also in Switzerland exist origin legends that the people there descend from Frisians.
+For more about this Swiss-Frisian DNA, check our post Make way for the dead.